Corsinvest/cv4pve-barc/README.md

                          'storage-???' storage Proxmox VE (pool Ceph)
     --label              Is usually 'hourly', 'daily', 'weekly', or 'monthly' --path               Path destination backup
-    --keep               Specify the number of backup which should will keep, Default 1 --script             Use specified hook script
+    --keep               Specify the number of backup which should will keep, Default 1 (can't be used with --renew) --renew              Specify the number of incrementals backups store, until a full export is done again (can't be used with --keep)
+    --script             Use specified hook script
                          E.g. /usr/share/doc/eve4pve-barc/examples/script-hook.sh
     --syslog             Write messages into the system log